dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Graham Hancock_ Lost Civilization of the Ice Age & Ancient Human History _ Lex Fridman Podcast #449 - YouTube-source.md

 given the, given the very thin survival of ships the further back you go in time

-# Chapter 11

-and you could say there was a ship that sank here

-but the ship itself has, the ship itself has gone.

-Uh, the fact is, we know that our ancestors were seafarers as much as 50

-000 years ago, and no ship has survived to testify to that.

-Yet we accept that they were.

-Do you think, do you think one day we'll find a ship that's 10

-20, 30, 40, 50,000 years old?

-Uh, it's not impossible.

-Um, I, I think it's, I think it's quite unlikely

-given the, given the very thin survival of ships the further back you go in time

 uh, with the oldest, as I say

 being about 6,000 years old now.